shirtsgroup/glycoinsulin_analysis/README.md

   - `gmx_analysis.sh`: A simple bash script calling GROMACS commands to perform the most commonly used data analysis.
 - `analysis_codes`:
   - Assessment of proteolytic stability
-    - `SASA_analysis.py`: A Python code for calculating the solvent-accessible surface area (SASA) of the cleavage site for each glycoform and visualizing the results using a histogram.
-Note that the plan of the peptide bond plane (CONH) plane was considered when calculating the SASA, which involve the atoms of the cleavage site itself and its next residue.
+    - `SASA_analysis.py`: A Python code for calculating the solvent-accessible surface area (SASA) of the cleavage site for each glycoform.
+The results include histograms, time evolutions and sitributions of the SASA value of each glycoform.
+Note that the peptide bond plane (CONH) plane was considered when calculating the SASA, which involve the atoms of the cleavage site itself and its next residue.
     - `Baker_Hubbard_hbonds.py`: A Python code for identifying the glycan-involved hydrogen bonds using the Baker-Hubbard criteria.
 The existence percentage of each hydrogen bond is calculated.
   - Assessment of dimerization propensity
   - Assessment of biological activity